obada-foundation/obada.github.io/home-merge.md

 ## **Built for Transparency and Trust**

-OBADA is creating an open standard for representing physical assets as NFTs (pNFTs), enabling decentralized, secure recordkeeping for the ITAD industry.
+OBADA is creating an open standard for representing physical assets through tokenization, enabling decentralized, secure recordkeeping for the ITAD industry.
 By integrating blockchain technology, we ensure every asset's history is traceable, fostering trust and sustainability.

 ---